Enzyme Finance (MLN) Trading 4.6% Higher This Week

 According to CryptoCompare, “Enzyme empowers users to build and scale investment strategies of their choice – from discretionary and robot to ETFs and market-making.
 Its second-generation smart contract-enforced platform is thoroughly tested and audited before any mainnet deployments are made.
 Enzyme Finance was formerly known as Melon Protocol.
 The token has a new icon and name, but the MLN ticker and contract address stay the same.
 MLN is used to pay for various functions throughout the fund creation process and investment lifecycle. “

 It is usually not possible to buy alternative cryptocurrencies such as Enzyme Finance directly using US dollars.
-Investors seeking to acquire Enzyme Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors seeking to acquire Enzyme Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Enzyme Finance using one of the exchanges listed above.

 Receive News & Updates for Enzyme Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Enzyme Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.